-Research Interests:The main interest of our lab is on how cytokine expression and function is regulation during infection and inflammatory responses in human immune system cells.
-In particular our projects are focused on examining the roles played by the IL-12 family of cytokines in immune responses.
+The main interest of our lab is understanding how cytokine expression and function is regulation during infection and inflammatory responses in human immune system cells.
+Our current focus is to identify how cytokines function in disease states and to test for beneficial or detrimental immune responses to potential novel cytokine-related therapeutics.
+In particular our projects examine the roles played by the IL-12 family of cytokines.

 We have demonstrated that IL-27, a key immunoregulatory cytokine belonging to the IL-12 cytokine family activates myeloid cells to secrete proinflammatory cytokines.
 Furthermore, we have also shown that IL-27 functions to augment responses triggered by innate immune cell receptors such as Toll-like receptor 4 (TLR4).
 Since IL-27 functions to link the innate and adaptive immune responses, it is a key player in the regulation of how our immune systems defends the body against pathogen invasion.

 1) Defining how IL-27 affects TLR4-driven anti-bacterial immunity

 2) Examining the molecular mechanisms behind anti-viral immune responses led by IL-27